-MapMyWalk Walking Route Planner: Draw a walking route using this tool provided by MapMyWalk.
+MapMyWalk Walking Route Planner: Draw a walking route using this free online tool (registration required).
 You can zoom in on a map of the area and view it as a street map, a satellite map, or a topographic map.
 As you draw the route, you see the total distance adding up, as well as the elevation lost and gained.
 You can save and print your maps and download them to your mobile device via the app (iOS or Android).
 You can't draw a route with the app alone.

 Google Maps with Walking Directions: Google's mapping tool will suggest walking directions when you enter your start and end destinations and intermediate destinations.
 The caveat is that there may not be sidewalks or pedestrian paths.
 Zoom in with the satellite view to see if the streets suggested have a sidewalk or other pedestrian safety features.
 This tool only routes walkers alongside roadways and ignores bike/walk pedestrian trails nearby.
 The distance between each turn and the total distance is noted.
 Directions printed alongside the map tell you which way to turn.

 Satellite View: With an online or mobile walking route planner, use the satellite view to look for street crossings with painted crossings or signals, sidewalks, and pedestrian paths separated from the roadway.
 You will also be able to see shade tree cover along the walking route.